 Lynch hit Bob Gibson well.
 He was 18-for-58 (.310) against the Cardinals ace.
 In the last game he started for the Reds, Lynch drove in three and hit two doubles, both against Gibson, in Cincinnati’s 10-6 victory at St. Louis on May 19, 1963.
 Boxscore

-Four days later, the Reds traded Lynch to the Pirates for outfielder Bob Skinner (who would play for the Cardinals from 1964-66 and help them to a World Series title).
+Four days later, the Reds traded Lynch to the Pirates for outfielder Bob Skinner.

 Lynch had started his big-league career with the Pirates in 1954 before being acquired by Cincinnati in December 1956.
-After receiving word he had been reacquired by Pittsburgh in May 1963, Lynch told The Sporting News, “I sure was surprised.”
+After learning he’d been reacquired by Pittsburgh in May 1963, Lynch told The Sporting News, “I sure was surprised.”